IlyaKaikov/Buddy-Allocator/README.md

-malloc_3.cpp is an implementation of a Linux Buddy memory allocator.
+malloc_3.cpp is an implementation of a Linux buddy memory allocator.

 This was done as part of an Operating Systems course.